RoboJackets/software-training/projects/week_3/Instructions.md

     </details>
 1. Odometry sensor model tuning

     a.
-Try setting the measurement covariance very small for the odometry measurement (like 0.001), what do you see and why is this occu4ring?
+Try setting the measurement covariance very small for the odometry measurement (like 0.001), what do you see and why is this occurring?
     <details>
     <summary><b>Hint:</b> Low Covariance </summary>
     <p>You should see that the particle filter has a harder time converging to the correct values since particle with a small amount of motion have a low probability.
 Since our motion model is injecting noise it is very unlikely that a particle will have close to the correct velocity estimate.</p>